 Locks all controls except power and volume.To unlock, press exit, select OFF, and press enter.

-When using an SB900 - Shure rechargeable battery, the following information is displayed: Hrs: Min Left, temperature, Status, Cycle Count, and Health.
+When using a Shure rechargeable battery, the following information is displayed: Hrs: Min Left, temperature, Status, Cycle Count, and Health.

 Sets the time at which the receiver is powered off after entering power-save mode (when POWER SAVE is displayed on the screen).